All Episodes

 Yeah.

-I feel like he's gonna look up.
+I feel like he's going to look up.

 I was reading the sports section.

-All right, a chat or two, or if there's anything that people want to draw to our attention that we missed.
+If there's anything that people want to draw to our attention that we missed, yes, Noodles.

 All right.

-Uh first chat from MP Tiger T. Question for the crew.
+First chat from MP Tiger T. Question for the crew.

-Do you think RFK has the capacity long term to sustain the changes he wants to implement?
+Do you think RFK has the capacity long-term to sustain the changes he wants to implement?

 Who would be a good successor?